JuliaAstro/JuliaAstro.github.io/src/ecosystem.md

 - PCA, NMF, LLSG, LOCI, etc.
 - Apply algorithms framewise or in spectral differential imaging (SDI) using Julia's multiple dispatch
 - Provide an interface for using these algorithms in other tools
-- HCI metrics including S/N maps, contrast curves, throughput curves (from PSF injection), STIM, etc.
+- Common HCI metrics including S/N maps, contrast curves, throughput curves (from PSF injection), STIM, etc.

 ## Statistics